satriaksm/satriaksm/README.md

   </a>
 </p>

----

 ## 💡 What I'm Currently Working On

-### **Project PKKMB-SV-25 - new students orientation web**
+### University Orientation Portal (PKKMB-SV 25)
-- **Description:** website for new student orientation in my campus.
+- **Description:** Developing the official web portal for my campus's new student orientation program.
+The platform is designed to streamline the entire orientation process for both students and organizers.

-- **Features:** see the task, task material,new students groups, attach the task; make the task, task material, score the task; see the event flow, sponsors, etc..
+- **Key Features:**
+    - Student dashboards for viewing and submitting tasks.
+    - Admin panels for creating assignments and managing student groups.
+    - Real-time event schedules, sponsor showcases, and scoring systems.
+    - Tech Stack: Laravel 12, Vue, FrankenPHP, MySQL, Docker, Tailwind CSS.

 - **Tech:** `Laravel 12`, `Vue`, `FrankenPHP`, `mysql`, `Docker`, `Tailwind`.

----

 ## ✨ Featured Projects

 | Project | Description
 |---|---
-| **[POS App](link-to-repo)** | An application is a Laravel-based Point of Sale (POS) system to manage transactions at a food stall called Wedangan D'rio.
+| **[POS App](link-to-repo)** | A comprehensive Point of Sale (POS) application built with Laravel to streamline transaction management and inventory control for a local food stall, 'Wedangan D'rio'.
-| **[Students Final Project exam website](link-to-repo)** | A website to handle the process of implementing the final project exam for D3TI UNS students made with Laravel and Vue that connected via APIs.
+| **[Student Final Project Portal](link-to-repo)** | An end-to-end web portal, built with a Laravel API and Vue front-end, designed to manage the entire final project examination process for D3TI UNS students.
----

 ## 💬 Let's Connect